siggiarni/memos/accessibility.md

   * Placeholder texti er ekki nóg og getur jafnvel ruglað fólk í ríminu. Það er heldur ekki hægt að reiða sig á að stoðtækið lesi placeholder textann.
   * Ef hönnun er án LABEL, þá þarf samt að hafa það með visually hidden stíl.

 ---

 ## Roles

 ## Content organisation with HTML5

 * The order in which the elements are organised and the region types used is based on your content organisation.
 * If you content organisation is such that a region is nested within another region, go for it.

 > https://www.paciellogroup.com/blog/2015/09/easy-content-organisation-with-html5/

-> Mynd
+> Mynd vantar

 `<header></header>`
 `<nav></nav>`